PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * changed insertNewJob not to insert metadata when it is empty
   * fixed killUser to kill jobs gradually
   * fixed Setupper to make dis for pin at MCP sites in ND cloud
   * fixed Setupper to take cloudconfig.tier1se into account for dis subscriptions